SuusjeVG/SumSurfersAdventures/README.md

     - **assets**: Contains all necessary assets like images, sounds, models, etc.
     - **gamescene**: Contains the game logic and scenes.
     - **components**: Contains various components and modules used in the game.
+    - **Motiontracking**: Motiontracking initialisation with mediapipe and a webworker.
+It also includes unit tests.

 ## Running the Game on Your PC